omanges/turfpy/transformation.md

 clip = bbox_clip(f, bbox)
 ```

-* bezie_spline : Takes a line and returns a curved version by applying a Bezier spline algorithm.
+* bezier_spline : Takes a line and returns a curved version by applying a Bezier spline algorithm.

 | Argument| Type | Description|
 | -------   |------ | ----------- |